Federal judge blocks Texas order limiting ballot drop-off sites to 1 per county | Politics

+In light of the pandemic, Abbott in July authorized voters who were already permitted to vote by mail to submit their ballots in advance, and extended early voting by several days.
+His latest order, however, changed the rules again just a month before Election Day and would have been especially burdensome for absentee voters in places like Harris County, a sprawling Democratic stronghold that includes the city of Houston.

-Abbott's order would have been especially burdensome for absentee voters in the state's most sprawling jurisdictions, such as Harris County, which includes the city of Houston and is a Democratic stronghold.
-"To force hundreds of thousands of seniors and voters with disabilities to use a single drop-off location in a county that stretches over nearly 2,000 square miles is prejudicial and dangerous," Harris County clerk Chris Hollins said, referring to an area equivalent to 5,180 sq. km.
+"To force hundreds of thousands of seniors and voters with disabilities to use a single drop-off location in a county that stretches over nearly 2,000 square miles is prejudicial and dangerous," Harris County clerk Chris Hollins said, referring to an area equivalent to 5,200 sq. km.
+The fight between Republicans and Democrats over absentee ballots has become a defining issue of the 2020 election, with voting by mail expected to surge due to the pandemic.
+Without citing evidence, Trump and his Republican allies have warned that absentee voting is rife with fraud.

+In ordering the number of ballot-return centers restricted to one per county, Abbott said the move would "ensure greater transparency and will help stop attempts at illegal voting."
+Judge Pitman dismissed Abbott's rationale as "a pretext," noting that the state had argued that satellite dropoff centers should be banned during early voting while authorizing their use on Election Day "without regard to ballot security concerns."

 - READ MORE ON: